 Nothing beats St Ives on a warm sunny day, sitting at one of the many excellent cafes overlooking clear turquoise sea - except perhaps a stormy day, when Atlantic breakers roll in and the surfers hit the beaches.
-Spring in Cornwall is one of the best places to see migrating birds with the possibility of dramatic seas and warm sunny days.
+Spring and early summer in Cornwall is one of the best places to see migrating birds with the possibility of dramatic seas and warm sunny days.
 Restaurants and cafes are open, buzzing with locals rather than tourists, galleries get back to the serious business of showing art and dogs return to beaches.

 Leo's Cottage has arguably the best sea views in town, and is in the heart of Downalong, the old fishing quarter - a maze of narrow, cobbled streets, artists studios and cafes.
 A quiet No Through Road and sea wall are all that separate the house from Bamaluz beach - a small cove with year round, unrestricted access for dog walkers and a golden, sandy beach at low tide.

 - A few seconds to the right is the harbour with its cafes, shops, pubs and pale gold sandy beach.

 - Five minutes to the left: Porthgwidden beach, with its wonderful cafe.
 A great spot for swimming.

-- Well-equipped kitchen, cosy breakfast room comfortably seats eight
+- Well-equipped kitchen, cosy breakfast room, seats eight

-- Porch with stable doors facing the quiet street outside and Bamaluz beach
+- Porch with stable doors facing the quiet street outside and the sea

-- A tide clock: half past low tide or quarter to high?
+- Tide clock: half past low tide or quarter to high?

 Living room: Views to Godrevy Lighthouse and across St Ives Bay to make the most jaded heart sing.
 Facing east-west, this room gets wonderful light, morning and afternoon.
 Furnished with vintage finds and art from local galleries, the room runs the length of the second floor.

 You might spot dolphins and seals, along with cormorants, kittiwakes, turnstones and other seabirds.